invader43/LightReddit/README.md

 - [x] Write first intro
 - [x] Flask-SQLAlchemy setup
 - [x] Comments - How we can have infinite Replies
+- [ ] Setup all tables with relationships
 - [ ] CRUD Testing
     - [ ] for Users
     - [ ] For Posts